-As a fan of 10+ years, I was super excited to visit the Ramones Museum in Berlin-Kreuzberg, Germany.
+As a fan of 10+ years, I’m super excited to visit the Ramones Museum in Berlin-Kreuzberg, Germany.
 It’s the first and only Ramones Museum in the world, and was founded by Flo Hayler, a music journalist and huge fan, in 2005.
 According to their website, more than 1,000 original artifacts, representing the band’s history from 1974-1996, are exhibited.

-I was worried about getting hungry while touring the museum, so my first stop was the cozy (inside) Bar and Café area.
-All breakfast foods offered to guests are either vegan or vegetarian.
-I had the “Blitzkrieg Bop” breakfast, that consisted of two slices of bread with a few veggies, sliced cheese (a vegan spread can be ordered instead, if preferred), and veggie cold cuts, and a bottle of Club-Mate, a non-alcoholic caffeine drink often found in Eastern Germany.
-The food arrived quickly, and it was minimalist but amazing, just like many of the band’s songs!
+I’m worried about getting hungry while touring the museum, so my first stop is the cozy (inside) Bar & Café area.
+All breakfast foods are either vegan or vegetarian.
+I’m having the “Blitzkrieg Bop” breakfast, that consists of two slices of bread with a few veggies, sliced cheese (a vegan spread can be ordered instead, if preferred), and veggie cold cuts, and a bottle of Club-Mate, a non-alcoholic caffeine drink often found in Eastern Germany.
+The food arrives quickly, and it’s minimalist but amazing, just like many of the band’s songs!

 The “Blitzkrieg Bop” breakfast, and a small overview of breakfast food items available.

 Unfortunately, I don’t have a chance to try any of their (mostly vegan) cakes, a hot or cold (alcoholic) drink, or check out an event.
 But these are on my bucket list for next time!

 A small selection of pastries and drinks available, both photo courtesy of the Ramones Museum.

 The Ramones Museum tour

 Then I’m walking through the swinging doors, to check out the museum area!